A Guide to Full-Time RV Living in Alabama

 RV Insurance Requirements

-RV insurance is required in Alabama since all motor vehicles in the state need to be insured.
+RV insurance is required in Alabama because all motor vehicles in the state must be insured.
 Travel trailers are protected by their towing vehicle’s liability insurance, but RV insurance can still help pay for physical damage done to a trailer.
 Full-time RV insurance is an option you may want to consider purchasing if you’re planning on engaging in RV living full time in Alabama.
 These types of policies can cover you if you’re found liable for accidents or injuries that occur in or near your trailer while it’s parked.

 Full-Time RVing in Birmingham